How to Get Root Access on Android with Ease [2026]

 Disadvantages

-- Flashing ROM or rooting your Android device may exploit the Operating System or your device or both.
+- Risk of Damage: Flashing ROM or rooting your device may harm the OS or your device itself.
+If the process fails, your phone can become unstable, stuck in a boot loop, or unusable.

 Conclusion